Rhnm/cm3070-final-project/designs/README.md

 Submit detailed design descriptions and rationales with any proposed changes.
 Engage in collaborative reviews to ensure alignment with the application's overall design direction.

+This application utilizes Git for version control and collaboration.